 Make sure your account OrgID matches the OrgID that you use to place orders.
-One of the benefits of Citrix Cloud is that if you try a service (such as the Virtual Apps and Desktops service) and decide to purchase it, then all the configurations you made in the trial are retained in the purchased service, since the purchase occurs in the same account.
+One of the benefits of Citrix Cloud is that if you try a service and decide to purchase it, then all the configurations you made in the trial are retained in the purchased service, since the purchase occurs in the same account.
 So, making sure that the trial starts in the right OrgID saves effort when you decide to purchase.

-Your OrgID appears in the top-right corner of the management console, beneath your account name.
+Your OrgID appears in the following locations in the management console:

 Remember, even if your other administrators have access to your Citrix account on Citrix.com, you still need to invite them to the Citrix Cloud account.
 To do this from the Citrix Cloud management console, click the menu button in the top left corner and select Identity and Access Management.
 For more information, see Add administrators to a Citrix Cloud account.

 Step 6: Request trials for Citrix Cloud services

 Trials are designed to be tested with your choice of on-premises infrastructure or public cloud, your applications, and your Microsoft Active Directory.
 You can set up and configure services, workspaces, and resource locations.

 During your trial, if you decide that you want to purchase a subscription package, you can do so at any time.
 All your existing configurations are saved and available for your continued use.